facebookresearch/RAM/projects/thinking_midtraining/README.md

 ### 1) Mid-training Data Thinking Augmentation

-We introduce a data augmentation strategy that enriches pretraining corpora with intermediate "thoughts".
+Our reasoning data augmentation strategy enriches pretraining corpora with intermediate "thoughts".
 Given a pretraining corpus $\mathcal{D}$, we first partition it into chunks of length $L$:
 $\mathcal{D} = \{c^1, c^2, \ldots, c^N\}$, where each chunk $c^i$ represents a contiguous segment of text with $|c^i| \leq L$ tokens.

 For each chunk $c^i$, we employ an annotator language model $\mathcal{A}$ to generate an augmented version $\tilde{c}^i$ that interleaves the original content with generated thoughts: